 - Minecraft (360, PS4, Xbox One, PS3)

 In particular, the French company responsible for The Division and Far Cry had the top two best-selling games in March.
-The Division’s strong debut isn’t that surprising as it had a huge marketing blitz and some fairly positive word-of-mouth throughout the entirety of the reporting period.
+The Division’s strong debut isn’t that surprising, as it had a huge marketing blitz and some fairly positive word-of-mouth throughout the reporting period.
 But it is a bit surprising that Far Cry: Primal, which launched in February and topped the sales chart for that month, was still No. 2.

 “Tom Clancy’s The Division had the best launch month for any Tom Clancy title to-date, having sold 40 percent more than the next best-selling Tom Clancy title, March 2008’s Tom Clancy’s Rainbow Six: Vegas 2 when adjusted for number of days sold within the month,” said Callahan.
 “Stemming from strong launches of Tom Clancy’s The Division and Far Cry: Primal, Ubisoft is the number one software publisher for Q1 2016, with a unit sales increase of close to 130 percent, and a dollar sales increase of over 200 percent.”

 Nintendo, however, got back into the chart with an HD remake and a third-party partnership.
-Zelda rose to No. 3, which is excellent for a platform exclusive on a console with the smallest install base.
+Zelda rose to No. 3, which is excellent for a platform exclusive on a console with the smallest base of owners.
 That suggests that Twilight Princess HD has a seriously high attach rate in the States.
-Pokkén Tournament is a coproduction between Nintendo and Bandai Namco that paid off.
-The two companies were able to crack match Street Fighter V’s February debut at No. 7 on the sales chart, which maybe says something about the weakness of the Street Fighter scene on Sony’s console.
+Pokkén Tournament is a co-production between Nintendo and Bandai Namco that paid off.
+The two companies were able to match Street Fighter V’s February debut at No. 7 on the sales chart, which maybe says something about the weakness of the Street Fighter scene on Sony’s console.